 The Clifford E. Brown Library contains more than 12,000 books and over 100 audiovisual titles.
 It receives 20 magazines and two newspapers.

 Reference books may be checked out on an overnight basis; they are due back the next school day before homeroom.
-Reserve books circulate only in the Library during the day, at the discretion of the teacher.
 All other books circulate for two weeks.
-Current issues of periodicals do not leave the library.
-Students may check out videos and DVDs.
+Students may also check out DVDs from the Library collection.
 Students should present their ID at the desk when they wish to check something out.
 All materials may be renewed.

 Teachers may place books on reserve for class use.
-Some reserve books circulate overnight, while others do not.
-Students should check with their teacher.
+At the discretion of the teacher, some reserve books circulate overnight.

-Students only need their student IDs to use the printer/copier.
+Students are permitted to use Library’s printer/copier.
 There is no charge.

 Since the library is meant for quiet study, students may not converse or talk about schoolwork.
-Asking for paper, a pencil, or an assignment is not considered talking.
 If a student needs help with schoolwork, he should go to another area of the school.

-When ready to leave, students should push in their chair, throw away any paper, and put back all newspapers and magazines.
+When ready to leave, students should push in their chairs, throw away any paper, and put back all newspapers and magazines.
 Any books not checked out should be given to the librarian.

-When using the Library computer resources, students must abide by the school computer policies at all times.
+When using the Library computers, students must abide by the school technology policies at all times.
 Students are not to play games or otherwise misuse the computers and Internet resources.
 Internet searches should be confined to academic topics.